If you intend to apply to study one of our courses, you will need to make sure you are prepared to study with SPBC.

 Although Australian citizens are entitled to some medical coverage in New Zealand, we recommend you purchase International Students Insurance, which covers unexpected costs such as emergency repatriation, lost luggage, dental, optometry, etc. Without insurance coverage, these costs are the responsibility of the student.

-Please contact the Student Affairs office with any questions: gill@spbc.org.nz
+Please contact us with any questions.

 We may be able to help you find suitable housing and accommodation during your studies, if needed.
 Tell us as early as possible if you want help with this.
+Accommodation support is provided in-line with our obligations under the Tertiary and International Learners Code of Practice.

 On-Campus Accommodation

 The college provides on-campus student accommodation, depending on availability.
 Student housing is modern and comfortable, with four three-bedroom houses, and one studio apartment offering wheelchair access.
-All houses are air conditioned, and have their own kitchen, laundry, and bathroom facilities.
+All houses are air conditioned and have their own kitchen, laundry, and bathroom facilities.

-The costs range from $225-$300 per week for a one bedroom apartment and $360+ per week for a three bedroom apartment, including electricity, internet, and water.
+The costs range from $300 per week for a one bedroom apartment and $550+ per week for a three bedroom apartment, including electricity, internet, and water.
 These costs are shared by the occupants.

 The on-campus accommodation is next door to SPBC's main building where classes take place, and is within walking distance of shops and public transport options.
 See also: Facilities.